Asiadav/EE-201/README.md

-# EE-201
+# Arduometer Pictures
-Repo for all projects completed within the EE 201 class
+RHere's a couple picture of the Arduometer measuring voltage and current